Nuclear stress test

 You will have an IV (intravenous line) started.

 Most people will then walk on a treadmill (or pedal on an exercise machine).

-When your heart is working as hard as it can, a radiopharmaceutical is again injected into one of your veins.
+When your heart is working as hard as it can, a radioactive substance is again injected into one of your veins.

 How to Prepare for the Test

-You should wear comfortable clothes and shoes with nonskid soles.
-You will probably be asked not to eat or drink anything after midnight, except for a few sips of water if you need to take medicines.
+You should wear comfortable clothes and shoes with non-skid soles.
+You may be asked not to eat or drink after midnight.
+You will be allowed to have a few sips of water if you need to take medicines.

 You will need to avoid caffeine for 24 hours before the test.
 This includes: